-The Academy's measure of operations as presented in the statement of activities includes revenue from grants and contracts, contributions for operating programs, the allocation of endowment spending for operations, museum admissions, membership dues, and other revenues.
-Operating expenses are reported on the statement of activities by natural classification.
+The Academy's measure of operations as presented in the statements of activities includes revenue from grants and contracts, contributions for operating programs, the allocation of endowment spending for operations, museum admissions, membership dues, and other revenues.
+Operating expenses are reported on the statements of activities by natural classification.

-The Academy's non-operating activity within the statement of activities includes contributions to the Academy's endowment for building construction and renovation, investment returns and other activities related to endowment, and long-term benefit plan obligation funding changes that are not part of the Academy's operating activities.
+The Academy's non-operating activity within the statements of activities includes contributions to the Academy's endowment, investment returns and other activities related to endowment, and long-term benefit plan obligation funding changes that are not part of the Academy's operating activities.